BioTheWolff/Jobwave/docs/Architecture.md

 #### User reviews

-Seasonal workers and employers can both leave reviews on eachother after a completed job.
+Seasonal workers and employers can both leave reviews on each-other after a completed job.
 The rating is out of 5, and an optional comment can be left with the review.

 An employer-worker contract (from a job offer) is considered complete, and reviews can be written,